 If you properly want to unclog it, looking into how to unclog a grease clogged drain is the most important step.

 To help you figure out how to unclog your kitchen sink grease clog, we’ve collected some of the main methods you can use to do it at home.
-If you find that the clog is far deeper into your plumbing than you expected, call Clover Services.
+If you find that the clog is far deeper into your plumbing than you expected, call Clover Contracting.
 One of our highly professional plumbers will be there as soon as possible to help.

 What can cause grease?